ylzhang29/T2D-EHR-Risk-Model/instructions/OUTPUT_HANDLING_GUIDE.md

 - `RETURN_TO_COORDINATING_CENTER/run_manifest.json`;
 - `RETURN_TO_COORDINATING_CENTER/external_model_input_audit.json`;
 - `RETURN_TO_COORDINATING_CENTER/summary_results/`;
-- the completed feasibility precheck and Mode B attestation, when applicable;
+- the Mode B attestation, when applicable; and
-  and
-- a description of every approved deviation.
+- a description of material deviations from the protocol.

 Review subgroup and audit tables for small cells and suppress or coarsen them according to local policy.
 Never move patient-level files into the return